rosoema/append-link-ext/README.md

     - To edit, click on your base tab and press the pen icon.
         - Input new title/URL base.
 Save.

+__NOTE:__ All link bases are validated.
+Make sure your link base is correct (http:// ...
+OR https:// ...).

 ### Tech used: